This is the first gold dollar pattern. This design was also restruck in the 1850s and later.

 Examples were struck as follows:

-Gold (alloyed with 10% copper) J67/P70 with about 3 dozen known.
+Gold (alloyed with 10% copper) J67/P70 with about 3 dozen known which includes a half dozen in museum collections.
 These were originally struck by March 14 per Breen.
 See Pollock page 33.

 They were also restruck along with most of the other off-metal pieces in the late 1850s and early 1860s.
 One is known overstruck on an 1859 gold dollar.
 This example, ex Wilkison, 2002 ANA is illustrated below courtesy of Superior.